 Undersized and oversized systems will greatly affect how furnace, and air conditioning systems work.
 Often, homeowners who have incorrectly sized systems installed will not only face constant repairs due to systems continually cycling on or off, but and will also encounter higher utility bills due to wasted energy.

 The right HVAC contractor will take into consideration all the necessary variables of system size for the home and design a system tailor-made for homeowners, which could ultimately cut down energy costs and help customers save a little extra money.
-Home comfort advisors walk homeowners through their estimates, advising them on why a specific type and size of system is recommended.
+Home comfort advisors walk homeowners through their estimates, advising them on why a specific type and size of the system is recommended.
 By investing in the right contractor and the right size system, homeowners can expect that their system will last as long as possible, often beyond normal life spans.
 Of course, regular maintenance is a must when buying a furnace.

 All Bill Howe Heating & Air Conditioning Home Comfort Advisors spend significant time with each homeowner to understanding their home comfort needs, calculating the size need based on all factors, and making recommendations in several economical options for homeowners to choose.
 They are happy to answer any additional questions you may have and we can guarantee they will provide the most superior service.

 Schedule an appointment with the qualified professionals at Bill Howe for your free in-home evaluation by calling 1-800 BILL HOWE (245-5469) today.